coastergat/rbCAP/README.md

 # What's New?
 Of course, being called Create-a-Pokémon, RBY CAP adds quite a few new Pokémon to Gen 1.

-So far, there are seven finished CAPmons, all of which are featured in this ROM hack:
+So far, there are eight finished CAPmons, all of which are featured in this ROM hack:
 - [Corupcake](https://github.com/coastergat/rbCAP/wiki/Corupcake)
 - [Gargoyle](https://github.com/coastergat/rbCAP/wiki/Gargoyle)
 - [Phantom](https://github.com/coastergat/rbCAP/wiki/Phantom)